navi-04/Issue-change-log/issue-change-log-cui/documentation/README.md

 ## 📜 Legal and Licensing

 ### Documentation License
-This documentation is part of the Issue Change Log project and is subject to:
+This documentation is part of the Advanced Work Item log project and is subject to:
 - MIT License (for open source version)
 - Copyright notice required
 - Attribution required